gitbub-oops/gitbub-oops.github.io/index.md

-** Welcome to Gitbub's page!
+## Welcome to Gitbub's page!
 Amazing, Fanastic, Full of oops!

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Hi there!
+I'm so happy you're here.
+Here there are stuff about: Books, Drawing, and Oops.
+(Ten ways of saying oops, in diffrent octives and voices!)
+I made these videos on YouTube: [YouTube]
+Please watch them for the things I do. :smile:
 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for